5 July 2019

 The Burrell Collection displays objects from Europe and Asia representing five millennia of art and history.
 The focus is on late medieval and early Renaissance Europe but the collection also contains important examples of Chinese and Islamic art, artefacts from ancient civilisations and collections of fine art.
 William Burrell (1861–1958) was interested in contemporary art.
 His first purchases were of Scottish, French and Dutch late 19th century art.
 Particular passions were the Parisian artists Manet and Degas, the sculptor Rodin and the Hague School artists Anton Mauve and Matthijs Maris.
 His European paintings collection also includes a Bellini ‘Madonna and Child’ and a self-portrait by Rembrandt.

 The Burrell Collection closed to the public in October 2016, allowing work to commence on a £66 million refurbishment of the Grade A category building and redisplay of the collection to create a new, more modern visitor experience.
-It is scheduled to re-open in spring 2021.

 Before the museum’s temporary closure, only 20% of the exceptional collection was on display.
 Plans for the refurbishment and redisplay of the Burrell will see the museum’s public space increase by 83% and gallery space increase by 35% with store rooms on the lower ground floor open to the public for the first time.
 A re-interpretation of treasures of the collection will also tell much more of a story about their importance and how they were collected.